jameswsullivan/solr/README.md

 The purpose of this project is to make it possible to expose multiple solr instances' endpoints (which are used by different projects) under the same host, but under different context paths of our choice, e.g. `api.mydomain.com/app1-solr`, `api.mydomain.com/app2-solr` .

 The `main` branch has Solr configured to run directly on port 80 (`SOLR_PORT=80`) for simplicity.
-In any case that you'd need Solr to run on its default port 8983 and require a proxy (a sidecar or a separate pod), switch to the `with-nginx-proxy` branch.
+In any case that you'd need Solr to run on its default port 8983 (or a custom port) and require a proxy (using a sidecar or a separate pod), switch to the `with-nginx-proxy` branch for a "Solr + nginx" setup.